LithopsBio is on a mission to bring patient‑relevant biology to the center of drug discovery.

 He received a bachelor’s degree in biochemistry and pharmacology and a PhD in neuroscience from the University of Southampton, UK, and has held academic faculty positions in the UK and USA.

-AJ Meyer
+Andrew Meyer

 Deeptech Advisor